 The tradition wants that the women and girls of the family gather on Holy Tuesday to prepare melitinia, then eaten on the evening of the Resurrection (but easily found during the week on any the island’s many bakeries, most of which are – by the way – open all night long).

 Women use an old recipe to prepare melitinia.
 This sweet looks like a tart and comes in different sizes.
 The name comes from the ancient term meliteros, meaning “as sweet as honey”.

 Melitinia has a moist center of fresh sweet cheese.
 The outer part is made of very thin dough, which makes you think it’s a paper container.
 Some people think melitinia is of the Cretan kaltsounia, also filled with fresh cheese.
 But melitinia are sweeter and more delicate.

 Get Melitinia every Easter morning

 We bought our fresh melitinia (and many other types of bread to eat on the island and to carry back home) in a traditional bakery.
 Long known for the quality of their products, Santa Irini is on the main road to Perissa.
 We had breakfast there every day and it was always hard to choose each morning.
-Their pastries, cakes and bougatsa are delicious.
-The family that runs this bakery also have a hotel in Perissa, santairini-hotel.gr.
+Their pastries, cakes, and bougatsa are delicious.
+The family that runs this bakery also has a hotel in Perissa, santairini-hotel.gr.